google/comprehensive-rust/src/ownership/move-semantics.md

 ```

 * The assignment of `s1` to `s2` transfers ownership.
-* When `s1` goes out of scope, nothing happens: it has no ownership.
+* When `s1` goes out of scope, nothing happens: it does not own anything.
 * When `s2` goes out of scope, the string data is freed.
 * There is always _exactly_ one variable binding which owns a value.